-Contaminant Range Ave. of range Ave. of range minus the high Raffinate values b
+Contaminant Range Ave. of range Ave. of range minus the high Raffinate values ^b

 Pu 0.11 - 4.5 ppb 0.5 ppb 0.25 ppb 62 ppb

 Np 4.7 - 346 ppm 30.6 ppm 20.8 ppm 2,980 ppm

 Tc 0.13 - 211 ppm 83 ppm 66 ppm 641 ppm

-- The highest values reported in the processing facilities were in just one of 17 process streams - that being the solvent extraction purification of UN.
-Uranium levels are still significant in this stream, which indicates a marked enrichment of contaminants relative to U in this stream. - The raffinate streams are depleted in uranium to a range of 5 ppm U levels in the sludge.
+Table 5-6.
+Ranges of reported contaminant values in the main processing facilities (summary of Tables on pp. B-3 and B-4 of DOE December 2000).^a b.
+The raffinate streams are depleted in uranium to a range of 5 ppm U levels in the sludge.
 Therefore the parts per million of the RU contaminants relative to U are not meaningful (i.e., total Pu - maximum 30 and average 21 pCi/g net sludge, Np - maximum 12 and average 8 pCi/g sludge, Tc - maximum 1.2E+4 and average 3.7E+3 pCi/g sludge).

 Uranium has always been the dominant contributor to collective internal dose at Y-12.
 Monitoring for other radionuclides has been performed on a limited basis.
 Both the relatively small concentrations and the difficulty of analyses have contributed to the lack of data.
 The isotopic characterization of the large variety of uranium enrichments/contaminants is illustrated in Table 5-7, which is an average representation of six specific generalized enrichment types handled at Y-12.
-The uranium to nonuranium alpha ratios in Table 5-7 are in the same general range as those measured in surface contamination in the plant facilities after years of operation.
+The uranium to non-uranium alpha ratios in Table 5-7 are in the same general range as those measured in surface contamination in the plant facilities after years of operation.

 From the values in Table 5-6, it is evident that the maximum of the ranges in the plant tend to run a factor of approximately 10 above the average of the range for both plutonium and neptunium, with technetium at a factor of 3.
 A factor of 10 is also applied to the thorium levels.
-The defaults in Table 5-8 were chosen consistent with all of the information discussed above with the objective of representing the maximum values of the documented RU contaminant levels in the Y-12 process streams and thus represent claimant-favorable values, and which can apply on a plant-wide basis.
+The defaults in Table 5-8 were chosen consistent with all of the information discussed above with the objective of representing the maximum values of the documented RU contaminant levels in the Y-12 process streams and thus represent favorable to claimant values, and which can apply on a plant-wide basis.
 The application of the default level should be based upon the indication by the bioassay as to the likelihood of VHEU/HEU or LEU/NU/DU.
-The appropriate default ratio should be chosen based on the U or U indicated in the bioassay results.
+The appropriate default ratio should be chosen based on the 235U or 238U indicated in the bioassay results.
 For each microgram or pCi of uranium intake calculated based on bioassay data in the claimant files, an additional intake of each of the four RU contaminants should be added.